From Summer to Snow

 It has been a true pleasure to host Paula Carter as our artist-in-residence for 2018.
 She’s brought together a great deal of community during her tenure on the Island and contributed to warmth of hotel over the last few months.
 Here is her last update as her residency comes to a close this week.
-If you would like to apply to be an artist-in-residence in 2019, please email us for an application.
+If you would like to more information about our artist-in-residence for 2019, please email us.

 On my last morning in my little cabin behind Hotel Washington, I woke up to find the trees I’ve been gazing at for the last three months covered in snow.
 It felt like a fitting end – change in my life mirroring the change in the weather.

 I primarily write nonfiction and often things happen in real life that if put into fiction wouldn’t be believed.
 If one of my students wrote a story about a woman who moved to an island in the height of summer and then ended her time there on the first day of snow, my critique would be that it was contrived.
 Too easy.
 But alas, I found myself packing my car as huge, gorgeous flakes fell steadily around me.

 It caused me to reflect on the seasons I have been witness to: a warm, sun-soaked late summer with regular trips to the beach, a wet fall with walks in the brightly colored woods, and now winter with calm and quiet like a cathedral.